terracota-p/terracota-p.github.io/projects.md

 - API:
   - `POST /token` endpoint that returns a signed JWT bearer token (following OAuth2 delegated authentication model) including role, that other services can use to verify authentication & authorization by just checking signature and claims contained in token (no per-authentication call to auth server needed).

-Tech: javascript, node, cucumber, mocha, docker, k8s, oauth2, jwt, mongodb, express, jenkins.
+Tech: js, node, cucumber, mocha, docker, k8s, oauth2, jwt, mongodb, express, jenkins.

 #### Partner API